AdobeDocs/uxp-indesign/src/pages/resources/recipes/network/index.md

 # Network I/O

-You may be looking for ways to make network calls for various reasons such as fetching an image, accessing a web API, browse remote resources, to synchronize content, etc. UXP supports a range of network APIs that can fit your use case.
+You may be looking for ways to make network calls for various reasons such as fetching an image, accessing a web API, browsing remote resources, synchronizing content, etc. UXP supports a range of network APIs that can fit your use case.

 <InlineAlert variant="info" slots="header, text1, text2"/>

 Scripts and plugins

-**In plugins**, you should seek the permission for `network` access in the manifest and specify the `domains` of the endpoints.
-IMPORTANT: Be sure you know about Network permissions here before you proceed) //TODO insert link to manifest -> network module.
+**In plugins**, you should seek permission for `network` access in the manifest and specify the `domains` of the endpoints. <br></br>
+IMPORTANT: Be sure you know about the [manifest permissions](../../../plugins/concepts/manifest/#permissionsdefinition) module before you proceed.

 **In scripts**, assume this value to be ''//TODO get value for scripts and ignore the manifest details below.

-The fastest way to try out a network call is by rendering an image from web
+The fastest way to try out a network call is by rendering an image from the web

 <CodeBlock slots="heading, code" repeat="2" languages="HTML, JSON" />